dataquestio/project-walkthroughs/bitcoin_price/README.md

 We'll develop a backtesting system and use a robust error metric so we can tell if the algorithm is performing well.

-This project can be extending to other cryptocurrencies as well.
+This project can be extended to other cryptocurrencies as well.

 **Project Steps**